• Skip to primary navigation

 Jump to Recipe

-I love making my own homemade BBQ sauces.
-I also love sweet BBQ sauce because it leaves a beautiful caramelization on the meats that it is added to.
+I love making sweet cherry BBQ sauce because it leaves a beautiful caramelization on the meats that it is added to.
+In the summer, when I pick up my CSA box and cherries are in it, this is what I love to make with them.
+This sauce is:

-If you have tried my brown sugar BBQ sauce, this cherry bbq sauce is the same idea of using sugar in the BBQ sauce except instead of adding sugar, we are relying on the natural sugar from the sweet cherries.
+• Healthier than store-bought sauce: If you have tried my brown sugar BBQ sauce, this BBQ sauce has the same idea of using sugar in the BBQ sauce except instead of adding sugar, we are relying on the natural sugar from the sweet cherries.

 cherry bbq ingredients